What exactly is a tax class (Steuerklasse)?

 In Germany, there are six tax classes.
-When you begin, you are assigned a payroll tax class (Lohnsteuerklasse) by the relevant tax office.
-These tax classes allow employers to have an easy time in say, calculating the employee’s payroll tax (Lohnsteuer).
+When you begin paying taxes, you are assigned a payroll tax class (Lohnsteuerklasse) by your local tax office which allows your employer to easily calculate your individual wage tax (Lohnsteuer).

-After marriage, both partners will automatically receive a tax class of 4.
+After a couple is married, both partners are automatically assigned tax class 4.
 The tax category will determine the amount of the deductions from the monthly gross salary of each working spouse.
-The working spouses can choose between three combinations.
+Married couples can choose between three possible tax class combinations:

-Freshly married couples may also be able to receive their overpaid taxes.
-If one of the partners has not exceeded their allowance before the wedding, an exemption order may be given, and the bank will then reimburse the excess payment (Abgeltungsteuer) directly.
+Freshly married couples may also be able to claim their overpaid taxes: If one partner didn’t exceed their allowances before being wed, they can request an exemption order and, if granted, the bank will reimburse the excess payment.

 If you are married and will depend on unemployment benefits in the near future, it’s beneficial to change your tax class to tax class V. If you already began receiving government benefits, it is no longer possible to switch to another tax class as the employment agency rejects such requests.

 Singles are always tax class I and cannot switch tax classes unless they get married or have a child.
 Single parents can, however, swap to tax class II in order to receive tax reliefs which increase the amount of allowances they can receive and reduce their tax burden.
 This is only possible if the single parent and child(ren) live together in the same household.